-Here are the biggest takeaways from the first Launchpad:
+Here are the biggest takeaways from the first KREATIZE Launchpad:

 Product innovation is a key driver of future growth

-Disruption is inevitable, forward thinking is critical: all of our speakers have worked at companies that had to reinvent themselves to stay competitive.
+Disruption is inevitable, forward thinking is critical: all KREATIZE Launchpad speakers have worked at companies that had to reinvent themselves to stay competitive.

 The world is going digital, so either you’re on board or you’re left behind.
 Disruption is a positive thing—it means replacing existing business models, products, technologies or services with innovations that are better, faster and cheaper.
 Gisbert Rühl, CEO of Klöckner & Co, talked about the company’s digital transformation to become more product-led and customer-centric: “Our digital transformation to become a more product-driven company was very difficult.
 We had to go through a significant cultural change, for instance with an internal social network to dramatically change the way we communicate, and education tools to increase the digital IQ of the company.”

 “Traditional manufacturing companies need to think about what can disrupt their business.
 The world is moving so fast!”
 Robin Dechant, Aveo founder and initiator of futureofmanufacturing.io shared his perspective on the new world of product product development.

 Apple and Google are now the largest manufacturers of speakers and headphones in the world, but that hasn’t stopped HEDD from developing the best high-tech headphones in the world at a time when sound quality seems to be less and less relevant.
 Klaus Heinz, CTO of HEDD, talked about the changes in the speaker and headphone market over the last 10-15 years, with Apple and Google making a play.